Download

 Best for: Students who learn better through interactive, visual problem-solving rather than reading solutions.

 Honest gap: Despite the freemium model, free access is genuinely limited.
-It’s better treated as a supplement than a primary preparation tool.
+It is better treated as a supplement than a primary preparation tool.

 YouTube (AMC Solution Channels)

-Best for: Understanding how to approach specific problems after you’ve attempted them yourself.
+Best for: Understanding how to approach specific problems after you have attempted them yourself.
 Watching solutions before attempting problems is one of the most common self-study mistakes.

 Honest gap: YouTube has no structure.
 Watching solution videos feels productive but builds passive understanding.
 Use it as a verification tool, not a primary study method.